 - As parents, we need to be self reflective of our “poor parenting moments” to effectively raise our kids.

-Jake is a little me.
+My son is a little me.
 My Korean name is Ji Won.
-My husband calls Jake “Ji Two”.
+My husband calls him “Ji Two”.
 Our personalities are very similar.